Renew & Restore Detox Kit

-It’s the most wonderful time of the year—with cocktails and presents, parties and performances, and family and fun.
-All is merry and bright, right?
+It’s the most wonderful time of the year—all is merry and bright, right?
 Well, yes and no. While the holiday season is abundant with opportunities for connection, the endless energy demands, disrupted routines, late nights, and financial strain may leave you feeling drained, depleted, and disconnected.
 Fortunately, the following tried-and-true strategies can keep your mind, body, and spirit healthy throughout the rush of the holiday season.

 Practicing mindfulness involves cultivating present-moment awareness.
 According to mindfulness pioneer Jon Kabat-Zinn, this kind of awareness arises by purposefully paying attention and refraining from judgment.
 What do you pay attention to?
 Whatever is happening at the moment.
 Whether you feel overwhelmed, angry, joyful, or content, simply notice those feelings without judging them or trying to change them.